php/php-langspec/spec/11-statements.md

 The `declare` statement sets an *execution directive* for its *statement* body, or for the `;`-form, for the remainder of the script or until the statement is overridden by another *declare-statement*, whichever comes first.

-As the parser is executing, certain statements are considered *tickable*.
+*ticks*: as the parser is executing, certain statements are considered *tickable*.
 For every *tick-count* ticks, an event occurs, which can be serviced by the function previously registered by the library function [`register_tick_function`](http://php.net/manual/function.register-tick-function.php).